-- 2. For the purposes of this Article, profits from the operation of ships, aircraft or rail or road transport vehicles in international traffic shall include: - (a) profits derived from the rental on a bare boat basis of ships or aircraft used in international traffic. - (b) profits derived from the use or rental of containers, - (c) profits derived from the rental of rail or road transport vehicles, if such profits are incidental to the profits to which the provisions of paragraph 1 apply.
+2. For the purposes of this Article, profits from the operation of ships, aircraft or rail or road transport vehicles in international traffic shall include:

+- (a) profits derived from the rental on a bare boat basis of ships or aircraft used in international traffic, - (b) profits derived from the rental of rail or road transport vehicles, if such profits are incidental to the profits to which the provisions of paragraph 1 apply.